saras152/myBehavioralCloningProject/README.md

 ![Flipped](./images/flipped_cam1.jpg)

-Additionally, the images with more steering angles are used for data sugumentation.
+Additionally, the images with more steering angles are used for data augumentation.
 Some images are blurred, some images are shifted in X direction (lines 105 to 182).

 After the collection process, I had 19886 data points from an original 5610 number of data points.
 I then preprocessed this data by normalizing first and then cropping.